Reki43/Assignment-3/README.md

 **6.Check UFW status**

-Copy and paste the following command to check if UFW is active and the correct ports allowed are listed:
+Copy and paste the following command to check if UFW is active and the correct ports allowed are listed[^5]:

 ```
 sudo ufw status